AlejMarc/TastyTracker/README.md

-# TastyTracker
-# Welcome to the Tasty Tracker wiki!
+# Welcome to the Tasty Tracker

 Introduction: